 Prior to his current position, he was Head of SDC's Policy Division, which he joined in 2009.
 From 2006 to 2009, he was responsible for the Swiss development programmes in Afghanistan and Sri Lanka.
 While serving in this function, he completed the post-graduate Programme on Developing Countries at the Swiss Federal Institute of Technology in Zurich.
 Michael Gerber joined the Swiss Federal Department of Foreign Affairs in 2002, as Head of Communication for SDC's Domain Bilateral Cooperation and later Programme Manager for Ecuador.
 Before, he pursued several project assignments in Ecuador, Colombia and Mexico.
 Michael Gerber studied Political Philosophy, Ethics, History and Social Anthropology at the University of Bern.

-Principal and Vice-Chancellor, Glasgow Caledonian University
+President and Vice-Chancellor of Glasgow Caledonian University - UK

 Head, Principles for Responsible Management Education (PRME), UN Global Compact Office

 Since June 2010, Jonas Haertle is Head of the Principles for Responsible Management Education (PRME).
 He is responsible for driving the mission of the PRME initiative, to inspire responsible management education, research and thought leadership globally.
 He provides global leadership in bringing together good practice in implementing the principles of PRME and the UN Global Compact.